ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 If the `AggregateShareReq` is malformed, the Helper MUST fail the job with error `invalidMessage`.

-The Helper then verifies that the `BatchSelector` in the Leader's request determines a batch that can be collected.
+The Helper then verifies that the `batch_selector` in the Leader's request is consistent with the `collection_job_req.query`.
+Each batch mode needs to define any consistency checks necessary.
+The Helper also determines whether `batch_selector` identifies a set of batch buckets that can be collected.
 If the selector does not identify a valid set of batch buckets according to the criteria defined by the batch mode in use ({{batch-modes}}), then the Helper MUST fail the job with error `batchInvalid`.